johndifini/cryptocurrency-watchface/README.md

 Currently, this watch face does not support stock indexes; however, you can use an index ETF as an alternative (e.g. use SPY for the S&P 500).
 I wouldn't use the Dow Jones index, though.
 It's an inferior index (see more - https://selfaware.blog/home/2017/5/6/benchmark).

-Stock data provided for free by IEX - https://iextrading.com/api-exhibit
+Stock data provided for free by [IEX](https://iextrading.com/developer).
+View [IEX’s Terms of Use](https://iextrading.com/api-exhibit-a/).

 ### Instructions
 To get started, follow Garmin's [Getting Started](https://developer.garmin.com/connect-iq/programmers-guide/getting-started/) guide, which will help you set up your development environment.